AfricasTalkingTalent/ProductAnalyticsInternshipChallengeSeptember2018/README.md

 # Product Analytics Internship Challenge - September 2018

+## This challenge is due at 1800 HRS EAT on 12th September 2018

 AT has a range of technology products that we offer to our clients.
 These respective products (Bulk SMS, Premium SMS, Payments and USSD) generate revenue for the organization via customer subscriptions to use our products.
 Here's is a simulated dataset for this exercise.
 Note: This is NOT actual data but simulated one.